-My Note: Obviously this trend-spotting didn’t stand the test of a just a few months
+My Note: Obviously this trend-spotting didn’t stand the test of a mere few months

 The author mentions Corbyn, the Greek former prime minister, Bernie Sanders and a few more.

-She wasn’t wrong, but these “short-term trends” are so fickle and change in the span of an en election.
+She wasn’t wrong, but these “short-term trends” are so fickle that they change in the span of an en election.

-Most of the people she mentions are gone from the mainstream political landscape, and one could equally make the case that right-wing exremism instead is on the rise.
+Most of the people she mentions are gone from the mainstream political landscape, and one could equally make the case that right-wing extremism instead is on the rise.